JWSunny/pytorch-MultiPoseNet/README.md

 The options of training settings in prn_train/opt.py.

 Thanks for the [repo](https://github.com/salihkaragoz/pose-residual-network-pytorch).
-We have realized and contribute our code of the independent PRN module based on this repo.
+We have realized and contribute few code of the independent PRN module based to this repo.
+Most code of PRN module are from this repo.
+I fixed some bugs when run the code from the authors' code.

 ## Acknowledgement